Closing the Northern Ireland Loophole: A Call to Protect Britain’s Honey Bees

 Isn’t this just about trade — why make it political?

 Not at all.
 This petition is focused solely on biosecurity.
 It's not about creating borders or questioning Northern Ireland’s constitutional status.
-The concern is that queens imported into Northern Ireland from the EU are not inspected upon arrival, and when they move on to Great Britain, they do so without further checks or tracking.
+The concern is that queens imported into Northern Ireland from the EU may not be inspected upon arrival, and when they move on to Great Britain, they do so without further checks or tracking.
 This bypasses the biosecurity framework that has protected UK beekeeping for decades.

 Aren’t these bees already checked by vets in Europe through TRACES?